Montecri/GNSSTimeServer/README.md

 ---

-More information about this project can be found here:
+More information about the time server project can be found here:

 https://www.linkedin.com/pulse/iot-maker-tale-stratum-1-time-server-built-from-scratch-monteiro/